eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Able to work in a diversified team.
 Possess cross-team and cross-domain communication skills.
 	- The willingness and ability to travel are required.
 	- Fluent in English, German and Chinese is a plus.
++ Functional Safety Engineer
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- Tenstorrent is a fast-growing RISC-V CPU and AI Hardware design company.
+We are seeking a highly skilled Functional Safety Engineer with experience in CPU IP, SoC design and ML/AI HW accelerators to join our team.
+The ideal candidate will have expertise in ISO26262 compliance, safety analysis methodologies, and semiconductor functional safety.
+	- Execution of safety-related activities such as assumption of use, safety requirements development, and safety validation and verification.
+	- Conduct safety analysis for CPU IP, SoC devices and ML/AI HW accelerators used in automotive applications.
+	- Create customer facing documentation such as safety manuals, demos, and marketing material
+	- Execute processes, template, checklist and guideline to ensure compliance with ISO 26262
+	- Work with cross-functional teams to identify and mitigate potential safety hazards in product designs.
+	- Provide functional safety expertise to internal teams and external customers as required.
+	- Experience driving the ISO26262 product full certification, preferably for ADAS or autonomous driving applications.
+	- At least 5 years of functional safety experience related to CPU IP, SoC design and ML/AI HW accelerators for automotive applications.
+	- Experience with safety analysis methodologies such as FMEDA, FTA, DFA
+	- Excellent communication, technical writing and interpersonal skills.
+	- Ability to work effectively in a cross-functional team environment.
+	- Strong project management skills.
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.